 That incident with my son really made me reflect on how we know him so well and have made his life very comfortable and predictable, but when it’s not, these constrictions come out.
 It reminded me of Colette’s podcast with me about meaning making.
 Something about that movie experience was not what he expected and he didn’t have meaning yet for what that movie outing would be like.
 I wasn’t expecting it and it surprised me, but I was able to calmly hold him, reassure him, and talk about what was happening and what was going on, on the movie screen, until he felt calm and regulated enough and wanted to go to the seats and finish watching the movie.

 Kathy pointed out that Dr. Greenspan would say how we need to provide firm boundaries in a warm and loving way for our children.
-We try hard to get symbolic representation so the child can begin to think about these things symbolically rather than having to experience them.
+We try hard to get symbolic representation so the child can begin to think about these things symbolically rather than only having to experience them.

 Floortime practitioners can work developmentally on lower and higher capacities at the same time as they get to be familiar with the child’s individual profile and where their constrictions exist and why.
 And Colette adds that knowing what your child’s constrictions are is such a gift to the child.
 When we know what is difficult for them, we can be prepared to support them.